So what is it that makes this such a great little lens? And should you make room for one in your camera bag? Read on to decide for yourself.

 There is no full-time manual focus override.
 And as expected at this size, there is no distance scale.
 When focusing, the front element extends out of the barrel but doesn’t rotate.
 Its minimum focusing distance is 0.3 m.

 Handling and Build Quality

 Despite this, it seems rather solid.
-And it has been taking the hits fiercely throughout years of work and travel.
-Marks of use, of course, are visible.
-But no issues of reliability have arisen.
+And it has been taking hits throughout years of work and travel.
+There are marks and scratches, of course.
+But it doesn’t have any reliability issues.

 It doesn’t have weather sealing, though.
-And with the moving front element, I never wanted to test just really how much this is true.
+And with the moving front element, I never wanted to test how true that really is.
 This is not a rain or dust-friendly lens.